Research support: Arctic logistics and field equipment for the rest of Canada

-The Polar Continental Shelf Program (PCSP) will accept logistics requests for the 2022 field season from September 22 to October 20, 2021, through our NEW online application portal.
-Please contact the PCSP directly for any information on our program.
+The deadline for Arctic logistics requests for the 2022 field season (January to December 2022) has now passed.
+Please contact the Polar Continental Shelf Program directly for any information on our program.

 Are you a field researcher who needs logistical support for your work in Canada’s North?
 Or are you part of a federal government team that needs field equipment for research conducted elsewhere in Canada?

 At Canada’s Polar Continental Shelf Program (PCSP), we can help.
 We provide these services and coordinate the timing of Arctic projects so you can share resources during expeditions.
 We also support the Canadian Armed Forces Arctic Training Centre in Resolute, Nunavut.
 Read on to learn about our services and how to apply for support.

 Arctic research support

 Our Arctic facilities